Danfoss - The journey to Engineering Tomorrow

 2000s: Expanding the Danfoss family

-Milestones: Danfoss Fluid Controls A/S merges with Sauer Inc. to become Sauer-Danfoss Inc. Production starts in India and Brazil.
+Milestones: Danfoss Fluid Power A/S merges with Sauer Inc. to become Sauer-Danfoss Inc. Production starts in India and Brazil.
 Danfoss joins the UN Global Compact.
 Danfoss acquires several heating technology companies, including DEVI, Thermia and LPM.
 A survey puts Danfoss among the world’s most ethical companies.

 The team: By 2008, Danfoss has almost 32,000 employees.